Dry Eyelids | Organic, Vegan and All-Natural Moisturizer

 Dry skin on the eyelids is a symptom of some type of condition, such as…

 Eyelid dermatitis is a general term that covers a group of inflammatory skin disorders, specifically localized to the skin on the eyelids.
 What you’ll typically see as a result of eyelid dermatitis is a rash, which is often very itchy, on top of inflamed, reddened skin.
 The skin affected by dermatitis might further develop blisters or a crust like surface; this may lead to deeper infections and subsequent oozing of the skin.
 It has multiple causes and can manifest itself in a variety of forms.

 Similar to other forms of dermatitis, symptoms may include itching, swelling, pain or a burning sensation, red or irritated skin, or even thickened skin.
 These symptoms are universal between the various types of eyelid dermatitis.

 Eyelid Contact Dermatitis

-As the name implies, eyelid contact dermatitis is a localized skin reaction usually as a result of a causative agent.
+As the name implies, eyelid contact dermatitis is a localized skin reaction usually as a result of a causative agent that has been applied.
 So, what are the different causative agents that can lead to eyelid dermatitis?
-It can result from chemical burns, irritant contact dermatitis, allergic contact dermatitis, protein contact dermatitis, or systemic contact dermatitis.
+It can result from chemicals, irritants, allergies, foods, or systemic issues.
 There is no singular universal presentation of contact dermatitis; the clinical manifestation of the condition varies for every individual and its cause.
 As previously mentioned, the symptoms you may experience include redness, small or large blisters, swelling, dryness, cracking of the skin, thickened skin, or changes in pigmentation.